 Organic Disease Prevention

 Most loofah diseases can be prevented through cultural practices.
 Once disease takes hold, organic options are limited, so prevention is crucial.
-Proper plant care techniques including appropriate spacing, watering, and nutrition form the foundation of disease prevention.

 - Air circulation: Space plants properly; use vertical trellising

-- Water management: Drip irrigation keeps foliage dry; water in morning for optimal plant health
+- Water management: Drip irrigation keeps foliage dry; water in morning

 - Mulching: Prevents soil splash that spreads disease